Updated: Nov 29, 2022

 In Bordeaux, Cabernet Franc is much less planted than Cabernet Sauvignon, but it does ripen better on cooler sites.
 In fact, it is usually picked about a week before Cabernet Sauvignon, and growers of the left bank often keep small plantings for blending, which is especially useful in cool vintages.
 On the cooler soils of the right bank, it is often found near Merlot.
 It does strive in Pomerol or Saint-Emilion and makes up some 60 percent of the blend in the famous Château Cheval Blanc, which proves the amazing quality potential of this grape.

-In the Loire, Cabernet Franc can be found as vatietal or in blends.
+In the Loire Valley, Cabernet Franc can be found as varietal or in blends and both as rosé and red.
 It will show different textures and flavors depending if it grows on limestone, gravel or sandy soils in Saumur Champigny, Chinon, Bourgueil and Saint-Nicolas de Bourgueil.
-Beautiful examples can be found in Friuli, Tuscany, California, Washington State, Canada, Australia, New Zealand, Chile, Argentina and South Africa.
+If you are looking to celebrate International Cabernet Franc day (Every Year on December 4th) other beautiful examples can be found in Friuli, Tuscany, California, Washington State, Canada, Australia, New Zealand, Chile, Argentina and South Africa.

 To learn more about grape varieties, where they grow and how they taste, enroll the next WSET Level 2 Award in Wines.